thunder-project/thunder/python/doc/faq.rst

 *When should I cache my data?*

-	Any data object in Thunder can be cached into RAM by calling ``data.cache()`` on it.
+	Any data object can be cached into RAM by calling ``data.cache()`` on it.
 Caching is a powerful capability of Spark, and can greatly speed up subsequent queries or operations on the data.
 However, you can only cache as much data as your cluster has RAM (and the actual RAM avaialble to Spark for caching is approximately half of the total installed RAM of the cluster).
 It often makes sense to cache intermediate results, for example, perform filtering on a set of images, convert to a series, and cache the result.
 You should rarely cache data you only plan to use once; conversely, you should almost always cache data that will be subjected to iterative algorithms (like clustering).

 *I performed an operation and it happened instantaneously, is it really that fast?*